 UA-BGU Joint Seed Funding Program

 The University of Alabama (UA) and Ben Gurion University of the Negev (BGU) have established a joint seed funding initiative to foster global research collaboration.
-This initiative is a partnership between UA’s Office of Research and Economic Development and BGU’s Office of Research & Development and Global Engagement.
+This initiative is a partnership between UA’s Division for Research and BGU’s Office of Research & Development and Global Engagement.

 This program provides up to $30,000 per project ($15,000 per institution) to support innovative, high-impact collaborative research conducted together by faculty at both universities.